destiny1103/GIN-Ship-type/README.md

-Raw data will be uploaded after the paper is online.
+:exclamation:Note: Raw data will be uploaded after the paper is online.

 ## GIN-Ship-type
 A GNN graph representation learning method for AIS ship type identification